pytest-dev/pytest/doc/en/assert.rst

    sys.dont_write_bytecode = True

-Note that you still get the benefits of assertion introspection, only change is that the ``.pyc`` files won't be cached on disk.
+Note that you still get the benefits of assertion introspection, the only change is that the ``.pyc`` files won't be cached on disk.

 Additionally, rewriting will silently skip caching if it cannot write new ``.pyc`` files,